Tarun1027/CurrencyDetector/README.md

 classifies frames in real-time, displaying the top most probable classifications.
-It allows the user to choose between a floating point or [quantized](https://www.tensorflow.org/lite/performance/post_training_quantization) model, select the thread count, and decide whether to run on CPU, GPU, or via NNAPI.
+It allows the user to choose between a floating point or [quantized](https://www.tensorflow.org/lite/performance/post_training_quantization) model, select the thread count, and decide whether to run on CPU.